jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 FortiSwitch Management
 ----------------------

-How to add a model FortiSwich
+How to add a Model FortiSwich
 +++++++++++++++++++++++++++++

 Adding a Model FortiSwitch using the FortiSwitch Manager page in FortiManager